ellysh/video-game-bots/ClickerBots/tools.md

 ## Source Code Editors

 AutoIt language is distributed with the customized version of SciTE editor.
 It is great for programming and debugging AutoIt scripts.
-But more universal editor like [**Notepad++**](https://notepad-plus-plus.org) will be suitable if you use another programming language like Python or AutoHotKey. [**Microsoft Visual Studio**](https://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx) will be the best choice for developers who prefer C++ and C# languages.
+But more universal editors like [**Notepad++**](https://notepad-plus-plus.org) are more suitable if you use another programming language like Python or AutoHotKey. [**Microsoft Visual Studio**](https://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx) will be the best choice for developers who prefer C++ and C# languages.

 ## API Hooking